The First Commercial Airport in the World — Where Aviation Began

 What “First” Means in Aviation Context

-Probably should have opened with this section, honestly, because the whole argument about which airport came first collapses the moment you ask: first to do what, exactly?
+Probably should have opened with this section, honestly.
+The whole argument about which airport came first collapses the moment you ask: first to do what, exactly?

-Here are the legitimate definitions, each of which produces a different winner:
+Here are the legitimate definitions — each one produces a different winner:

 Aviation did not arrive with an instruction manual.
 The Wright Brothers flew at Kitty Hawk in December 1903, and within six years there were already arguments about infrastructure and jurisdiction.
 Early aviators were simultaneously trying to figure out how to keep aircraft in the air for more than 30 minutes and how to convince governments that flying machines deserved the same regulatory framework as railways and shipping lanes.

-The concept of a “licensed” airport didn’t exist until there was enough aviation activity to require licensing.
-The British Air Navigation Regulations of 1919 were among the first formal frameworks in the world for commercial aviation, which is partly why British airports dominate the “official first” claims.
-It’s not that Britain was necessarily flying earlier or better — it’s that Britain bureaucratized aviation earlier.
-Whether that’s a point in their favor is a matter of opinion.
+The concept of a “licensed” airport didn’t exist until aviation activity demanded one.
+The British Air Navigation Regulations of 1919 were among the first formal frameworks anywhere — which is partly why British airports dominate the “official first” claims.
+Not that Britain was necessarily flying earlier or better.
+Britain bureaucratized aviation earlier.
+Whether that counts as an achievement is a matter of opinion.

 College Park existed in a regulatory vacuum for years.
-It was a military training ground, then a site for postal experiments, then a private flying club.
+Military training ground, then postal experiment site, then private flying club.
 The fact that it never stopped operating is remarkable.
-The fact that it didn’t need to be licensed to keep operating tells you something about how informal early American aviation infrastructure was.
+The fact that it didn’t need to be licensed to keep operating tells you something about how informal early American aviation infrastructure really was.

 How Early Airports Actually Worked

-Fascinated by a photograph I found in the Smithsonian’s digital archive of College Park in 1912, I spent a long afternoon trying to reconstruct what it would have actually felt like to be a “passenger” at one of these early facilities.
+Frustrated by how little I actually understood about the day-to-day reality of these places, I spent a long afternoon with a photograph from the Smithsonian’s digital archive — College Park, 1912 — trying to reconstruct what it would have felt like to be a “passenger” there.
 The photograph shows a grass field, two wood-and-canvas aircraft, and approximately eight men in suits standing around doing very little.
-There is no building visible except a small wooden hangar.
+No building visible except a small wooden hangar.

-Early airports were, by modern standards, terrifyingly informal.
-The grass strips at Hounslow Heath were mowed to approximately 3 inches — this was actually a specification, because longer grass caused problems with the tail skids on aircraft like the DH.4.
+The grass strips at Hounslow Heath were mowed to approximately 3 inches — an actual specification, because longer grass caused problems with the tail skids on aircraft like the DH.4.
 Fueling was done by hand from 5-gallon tins, decanted through a chamois leather filter to remove water contamination.
-There were no instrument approaches.
-There were no radio communications.
+No instrument approaches.
+No radio communications.
 Pilots navigated by following railway lines and rivers, and they landed when the weather allowed, which it frequently did not.

 Passengers on the early London-Paris route in 1919 were given leather helmets, goggles, and a fleece-lined coat.
 The aircraft were not pressurized or heated.
-Cruising altitude was typically between 1,000 and 3,000 feet, which in an open or semi-open cockpit aircraft in November over the English Channel meant temperatures regularly dropped below freezing.
+Cruising altitude ran between 1,000 and 3,000 feet — which, in a semi-open cockpit over the English Channel in November, meant temperatures regularly dropped below freezing.
 The flight took somewhere between 2.5 and 4 hours depending on headwinds.
-The ticket cost £21, equivalent to roughly £1,200 in today’s money — about the price of a business class transatlantic fare today, except you arrived hypothermic and slightly deaf.
+The ticket cost £21, equivalent to roughly £1,200 today — about the price of a business class transatlantic fare, except you arrived hypothermic and slightly deaf.

 There were no terminals in the modern sense.
 At Hounslow Heath, passengers assembled at a wooden hut near the aircraft.
 Baggage was weighed on a postal scale.
-There was no security screening, no departure board, and no gate.
-You walked across the grass and climbed into the aircraft when the pilot said it was time.
+No security screening, no departure board, no gate.
+You walked across the grass and climbed in when the pilot said it was time.
+That’s what makes these early facilities endearing to us aviation history obsessives — the absolute absence of ceremony around something that was, objectively, extraordinary.

 The Airports That Survived — and What Happened to the Rest

 College Park Airport is still there.
 That bears repeating.
-An airport that opened when William Howard Taft was president of the United States is still accepting takeoffs and landings today.
-It sits inside the Capital Flight Restriction Zone, which means flying in and out requires specific transponder codes and radio communication with Washington approach control, but it operates.
-The airport has a small museum on site.
-The runway is 2,607 feet long — not exactly O’Hare.
+An airport that opened when William Howard Taft was president is still accepting takeoffs and landings today.
+It sits inside the Capital Flight Restriction Zone — flying in and out requires specific transponder codes and radio communication with Washington approach control — but it operates.
+There’s a small museum on site.
+The runway is 2,607 feet long.
+Not exactly O’Hare.

 Hounslow Heath did not survive.
-Within a year of opening, it was superseded by Croydon Airport, which had better road access and more space for expansion.
-The land at Hounslow Heath was eventually absorbed into the suburban sprawl of west London.
-Today the site is covered by housing estates and a park.
-There’s no marker, no monument, nothing particularly visible to indicate that the first scheduled international commercial flight in history took off from that ground.
-Croydon itself survived longer — until 1959 — and the terminal building still stands, Grade II listed, currently used as offices.
+Within a year of opening it was superseded by Croydon Airport, which had better road access and more room to expand.
+The land at Hounslow Heath was eventually absorbed into the suburban sprawl of west London — housing estates and a park now cover the site.
+No marker.
+No monument.
+Nothing particularly visible to indicate that the first scheduled international commercial flight in history took off from that ground.
+Croydon lasted longer, until 1959, and the terminal building still stands, Grade II listed, currently used as offices.

-Hamburg’s Fuhlsbüttel airport transformed into a full commercial facility as the zeppelin era ended.
-It became Hamburg Airport in the modern sense, survived World War II with significant damage, was rebuilt, expanded, and today handles around 14 million passengers a year.
-Of the original three contenders, it’s the one that most directly became a major international airport.
+Hamburg’s Fuhlsbüttel transformed into a full commercial facility as the zeppelin era ended.
+It became Hamburg Airport in the modern sense — survived World War II with significant damage, was rebuilt, expanded, and today handles around 14 million passengers a year.
+Of the original three contenders, it’s the one that most directly became a major international hub.
 The zeppelin sheds are gone.
 The infrastructure is entirely modern.
-But the site has been in continuous use since 1911.
+The site, though, has been in continuous use since 1911.

 Stay in the loop